 7. Reiterate that the work continues beyond training.

-Before, during, and after training, it’s important to remind employees that mitigating their biases is a process and one they’re going to have to actively work at.
+Before, during, and after training, it’s important to remind employees that mitigating their biases is a process and one they’re going to have to actively work on.
 “Behavior modification is a journey in itself.
 The onus can’t be on the company or [head of diversity],” says Walters.
 He adds that he’s consistently sharing books, resources, articles, and studies, and building out in-house resources, including a list of inclusive terms, with SilkRoad Technology employees to reiterate training takeaways and move them along their journey.

 Blanche adds that it’s important to “ensure that training doesn’t normalize that everyone has biases.
 [Training] should help attendees understand that everyone is responsible for mitigating and addressing [implicit and explicit biases].”